-The digital collections and online resources of the Library of Congress contain a wide variety of primary source and educational materials related to the local history for this state.
+The digital collections and online resources of the Library of Congress contain a wide variety of primary source and educational materials related to the local history for each U.S. state and territory.

 Part of the digitized image collections, these architectural and engineering records can be useful in researching local history and genealogy.